giellalt/giellalt.github.io/proof/gramcheck/extracting-precision-sentences.md

 # Extracting sentences for precision testing

-This document explains how you may harvest sentences that get error tags in large corpora.
-The first command gives all the sentences, and the second splits them according to tag and formats them for yaml testing.
+This document explains how to harvest sentences that receive error tags in large corpora.

 ## Commands

-The commands assume you have compiled the grammarchecker and tokeniser (`./configure --enable-grammarchecker --enable-tokenisers`).
+The command assumes you have compiled the grammar checker and tokeniser (`./configure --enable-grammarchecker --enable-tokenisers`).

 Use `gtgramtool create-candidates` to generate candidate YAML files.
 Input is